k2view-academy/K2View-Academy/articles/99_Broadway/27_broadway_data_inspection.md

 # Broadway Data Inspector

-**Data Inspector** is a Broadway capability to identify and display the complex data structures including their schema and the values which are passed between two Stages.
-It is applicable for **Object** data types only.
+The Broadway **Data Inspector** is used to identify and display complex **Object** data type structures and their schemas and the values that are transfered between two Stages.

-The data inspector can be open using a small **plus sign** next to the Actor's output argument.
-When pressing on it, the **yellow segment** is expanded and it displays the schema on its left side and the data values on its right side.
-The data values are displayed only when you [debug the flow](/articles/99_Broadway/25_broadway_flow_window_run_and_debug_flow.md#debug-broadway-flow).
+To open the Data inspector, click **plus sign** adjacent to the Actor's output argument to expand a **yellow segment** and displays the Schema on the left and the data values on thr  right.
+To display the data values [debug the flow](/articles/99_Broadway/25_broadway_flow_window_run_and_debug_flow.md#debug-broadway-flow).

 ![image](/articles/99_Broadway/images/99_27_01.PNG)

 ### How Do I Edit the Schema Using the Data Inspector?

-If needed, the schema can be edited at the run time.
-Click on the yellow segment next to the schema element which you want to edit to open the context menu.
+If needed, the schema can be edited during run time.
+Click the yellow segment next to the schema where you want to edit to open the context menu.

 <table style="width: 900px;">
 <tbody>